apache/incubator-teaclave/docs/my-first-function.md

 ## Invoke Function

-We provide several examples to demonstrating the platform.
-Let's get started with invoking a built-in function: echo, which is a simple function takes one input message and return it.
+We provide several examples to demonstrate the platform.
+Let's get started with invoking a built-in function: echo, which is a simple function that takes one input message and returns it.

 This example is written in Python, and some dependencies are needed for the remote attestation.
 They can be installed with `pip`: